Semi-Annual Reporting (SAR) Households

 1. Note: A 10-day NOA is not required for RC.

-Reminder: If the new member moved into the home in the SUBMIT month, it is considered a voluntary mid-period report.
-Follow the "Voluntary Mid-Period Report" chart on page 13-5.
+Reminder: If the new member moved into the home in the submit month, it is considered a voluntary mid-period report.
+Follow the "Voluntary Mid-Period Report" guidance.

 ExampleExample